sgmurphy/wordpress-plugins/advanced-wp-reset/README.txt

 **Hacked site Recovery:** Picture this: It's 6 a.m., and you are woken up by a frantic client reporting a site outage or worse, a ransom message on their homepage.
 With a sense of urgency, you navigate to the backend to locate the latest snapshot and swiftly restore it with a few clicks.
 Just like that, the site is back to normal, and you dial the client with reassuring news.
 As a developer or webmaster, you are well aware that attacks and technical glitches are much more frequent than we think, that’s why you had enabled the auto snapshot feature of advanced WordPress reset and scheduled it for run daily.
 While snapshots are not as comprehensive as backups, they are more reliable, faster to create, and take up less disk space making them a great alternative to backups.

-**Security Audits and Baseline Resets:** Perform regular resets to establish a secure baseline for security audits.
-By starting with a clean slate, you can ensure that no malicious code or vulnerabilities from previous configurations linger, enhancing your site's security posture.

 **Performance Benchmarking & Troubleshooting:** Your site is slow and you’re unsure if it’s the server, your site configuration, the theme, some plugins, PHP… By measuring the site speed in different states, the picture will become much clearer.
 Using Site Resets, Custom Resets, and Nuclear Resets, you can go as far as you need to until your performance issues disappear.
 This will help you quickly identify the root cause of the performance slump.
 Once the root cause is known, you can undo your actions and focus your efforts on fixing the exact problem causing the performance degradation.
 In this scenario, the smart combination of Resets and Snapshot restoration makes for a perfect toolset for performance benchmarking and troubleshooting.

 **WordPress Update Rollback:** Like most WordPress users, it’s hard to resist that update WordPress button.
 However, it’s not uncommon for an update to break something in your site.
 Unfortunately, once that happens, your choices are limited as there is no cancel update button!
 You can either spend hours trying to identify the cause and fix it or restore a full backup of the site if you have one.
 With WP Switcher, you now have one more option, downgrading your WordPress version until you find a working version.